mgnieman/tic-tac-toe/README.md

 Sat, 9/30

 Added a "Total Games Played" button that displays the total number of games played by a particular user.

+Sun, 9/31

+Finally solved the problem caused by calling boxArray from a different file than that in which it was originally declared.
+Learned that this is called a stale reference.
+Created a getter function in order to ensure that boxArray always returns the newest version.